A Note on Pure Braids and Link Concordance: Proofs and tools used in proofs

 \subsection{Milnor's Invariants}

 The main result in this work was proven using Milnor's invariants.
 These integer-valued concordance invariants first defined by Milnor in 1957 can be interpreted as higher order linking numbers and computed in many different ways.
-Roughly, these invariants detect how deep the longitudes of an $n$-component link $L \in G=\pi_1(S^3\setminus \nu(L),*)$ lie in the lower central series $G_q$ of the link group of the link group $G$.
+Roughly, these invariants detect how deep the longitudes of an $n$-component link $L \in G=\pi_1(S^3\setminus \nu(L),*)$ lie in the lower central series of $G_q$ the link group of the link group $G$.
 The mechanism for doing so involves comparing the nilpotent quotients $G/G_q$ to those of the free group $F$ on $n$ letters and using combinatorial group theoretic techniques to analyze the longitudes in these quotients.
 In a sense, we can view this process as taking the ``Taylor expansion" in non-commuting variables of each longitude using Fox Calculus; the Milnor's invariants are exactly the coefficients of the resulting polynomial modulo a subset of lower order coefficients.
 It is certainly not obvious that such things would be concordance invariants.
 It is a deep result that the entire nilpotent quotients $G/G_q$ themselves are link concordance invariants and that Milnor's invariants extract concordance data from these quotients.

-These invariants are difficult to compute; however, due to Cochran we have an algorithm for computing the non-vanishing Milnor's invariants of lowest weight (which should be thought of as the lowest degree coefficients of the aforementioned polynomials) using surface systems.
-The main idea relies on the celebrated theorem of Turaev and Porter which relates Milnor's invariants to Massey products on the link exterior.
+These invariants are difficult to compute; however, due to Cochran we have an algorithm for computing the non-vanishing Milnor's invariants of lowest weight (which should be thought of as the lowest degree coefficients of the aforementioned polynomials) using surface systems as well as many useful theorems involving these invariants of lowest weight.
+The main idea of Cochran's construction relies on the celebrated theorem of Turaev and Porter which relates Milnor's invariants to Massey products on the link exterior.
 Cochran's process dualizes the Massey product defining system machinery to use intersections of surfaces instead of cup products of cochains.
-For details of the construction, see \cite{cochranmemoir}.
+For details of the procedure, see \cite{cochranmemoir}.

-Recall that one of the unique properties of $\mathcal{C}(n)$ is that it is nonabelian for $n > 1$ \cite{ledimet}.
-This is because it contains the pure braid group $\mathcal{P}(n)$ as a subgroup; therefore, it is not clear whether this non-abelian property is merely inherited from the pure braid group.
-This question is made far more difficult by the following fact.